runpod-workers/worker-vllm/README.md

 - **🚀 Full OpenAI Compatibility 🚀**

   You may now use your deployment with any OpenAI Codebase by changing **only 3 lines** in total.
 The supported routes are <ins>Chat Completions</ins>, <ins>Completions</ins>, and <ins>Models</ins> - with both streaming and non-streaming.
-- **Dynamic Batch Size** - time-to-first token as fast no batching, while maintaining the performance of batched token streaming throughout the request.
+- **Dynamic Batch Size** - time-to-first token(TTFT) as fast no batching, while maintaining the performance of batched token streaming throughout the request.
 - vLLM 0.2.7 -> 0.3.2
   - Gemma, DeepSeek MoE and OLMo support.
   - FP8 KV Cache support